Berlin (Money Heist)

-Andrés de Fonollosa (Berlin) is a fictional character in the Netflix series Money Heist, portrayed by Pedro Alonso.
+Berlin (Andrés de Fonollosa) is a fictional character in the Netflix series Money Heist and in its prequel spin-off, Berlin, portrayed by Pedro Alonso.
 A terminally ill grand larcenist, jewel thief, and cracksman, he is the Professor's second-in-command and brother.

 Character biography

 The police find out that Berlin's real name is Andrés de Fonollosa and that he is terminally ill during part 1.
 Meanwhile, he starts a coercive relationship with a hostage named Ariadna.
 In the final minutes of part 2, Berlin sacrifices himself so that the gang can escape, dying under police fire.
 Despite his death, he appears in a main role in part 3 through flashbacks to several years earlier, showing his original planning of the Bank of Spain heist and being married to a woman named Tatiana.

 Berlin is seen to be proficient in other languages than Spanish including English, Italian and Portuguese.

 Characterisation

 La Voz de Galicia characterised Berlin as a "cold, hypnotic, sophisticated, and disturbing character, an inveterate macho with serious empathy problems, a white-collar thief who despises his colleagues and considers them inferior".
 Joana Oliveira of El País described Berlin in parts 1 and 2 as "obnoxious" and "a snob, a misogynist, and a bit sadistic", which La Vanguardia contrasted with the character's portrayal in the flashbacks in part 3, where he appeared "much more in love and cuddly".
 Actor Pedro Alonso described Berlin as "cruel, heroic, and funny at the same time" and saw Berlin's high observational skills and an unusual understanding of his surroundings, resulting in unconventional and unpredictable character behaviour.
 Although capable of empathy, Berlin often did not show it and was "deeply human and deeply ardent", causing chaos in his interactions with others.
 Alonso attributed Berlin's popularity to the character's desire to live and "enjoy everything at the moment intensely", living "life as a fantastic dream [...] with great honesty, without abiding by conventions and morals".